 All publications and events containing tag Wallonia

-What are the main modes of production of vegetable crops today in Wallonia?
+What are the main modes of production today in Wallonia?
 How are the sectors organized?
-What developments can we envisage, and with what consequences in terms of production and use of pesticides?
+Which scenarios can we envisage, and with what consequences in terms of production and use of pesticides?

 The economic implications of a protein transition

 The protein transition, defined as the rebalancing between animal and alternative proteins in diets, is presented as a solution to mitigate the harmful effects of cattle production on the environment.
 We discuss the implications of such a transition on current livestock farms.

 Lock-ins to transition pathways anchored in contextualized cooperative dynamics : insights from the historical trajectories of the Walloon dairy cooperatives

 A historical study on lock-ins to diversification pathways of dairy cooperatives.
 By considering cooperatives as social-ecological systems, we uncovered contextualized blocking mechanisms against inter-cooperative agreements